 Can You Use A Laptop For Sim Racing?

-You can use a laptop for sim racing as long as it is within the minimum spec requirements for the sim racer you want to play.
+You can use a laptop for sim racing as long as it is within the minimum spec requirements for the sim racing game you want to play.
 Although, for a smooth and consistent experience, you will want a laptop with specs above the recommended requirements for the game.

 Depending on the laptop you purchase, it may run iRacing perfectly fine, however, it might struggle to run Forza Horizon 5 due to the laptop not meeting the minimum required specs.
 Always read the minimum requirements on the games store page.